kyma-project/busola/docs/extensibility/datasources-section.md

 Data sources are provided in all [JSONata](https://docs.jsonata.org/overview.html) formulas as functions to call.
 For example, `{ "source": $myRelatedResource().metadata.labels }` returns the `metadata.labels` of the related resource.

-Since the whole request is being provided, individual resources can be accessed using the `items` field, for example `{ "widget": "Table", "source": "$myRelatedResources().items" }`.
+When you provide the whole request, you can access individual resources using the `items` field, for example `{ "widget": "Table", "source": "$myRelatedResources().items" }`.

 ## Data source configuration object fields